 You’ll need to have, or be on track to gain, at least 280 UCAS points (to have achieved in the same academic year), although your A level (or equivalent) subjects are not important.
 They also look for Grade B or above in GCSE English Language and Maths.

 Talented individuals who are keen to learn and develop.
 They are looking for people who are interested in working in a client facing business, with good numerical reasoning and communication skills.
 Importantly, people with a positive attitude, who enjoy working as part of a team and taking responsibility.

 Learn more about Mazars assessment process and online tests HERE.

 Professional Services: PWC School & College Leaver Higher Apprenticeships

 PWC offer a range of higher apprenticeships for school leavers as an alternative to going to university.
 They have programmes in:

-On all the programmes you will complete formal training and study for qualifications.
+In addition, they offer flying start degree programmes where you will study for a degree whilst working for PWC/ On all the programmes you will complete formal training and study for qualifications.
 You need 280 UCAS points to apply (240 points for tax).

 Professional Services: RSM Apprenticeships

 RSM (previously Baker Tilly). offer tax, audit and consulting advice.
 They have a range of school leaver programmes, in the following areas: